kusaurav/ShopC/README.md

  npm -v </pre>
 3. Download zip file and extract in a folder.
-4. Now in  navigate to folder in which you have extracted Foody folder and then navigate to public folder
+4. Now in  navigate to folder in which you have extracted ShopC folder and then navigate to public folder
 5. install express
 6. <pre> npm install express </pre>
 7. After installing express type command